-Egypt is renowned for the best dive sites in the world.
+Egypt is renowned for being one of the best dive sites in the world.
 Starting from the famous scuba dive sites along the Red Sea from Sharm el sheik to Marsa Alam and the breathtaking dive sites in the Mediterranean Sea, Egypt offers the best diving experience.
 Divers explore spectacular coral reefs, dive with colorful fishes, turtles, dolphins, and sharks.
 Another important matter is that Egypt offers the whole diving experience at affordable prices.
-Moreover, it is a perfect spot for all scuba divers with all levels.
+Moreover, it is a perfect spot for all scuba divers at all levels.

 Abu Dabbab Bay, Marsa Alam

 Abu Dabbab is the perfect dive site for divers of all levels.
 It is a famous diving site in the north of Marsa Alam on the Red Sea, and its stunning beach is a top-ranked worldwide destination.
 This place boasts mind-blowing underwater life, from colorful coral reefs, big green turtles, and beautiful creatures like dugong (sea cow), to guitar sharks.
 Shore divers and snorkelers will enjoy a lot there as marine life is visible from the beach, and once divers reach the seagrass area, they will find the turtles and the dugong-this is why it is also called Home of Dugong and Turtles Bay.
 The depth of this protected national park is between 0 to 18 meters and goes gradually till 40 meters, and the currents there are very rare.
 The dive site is entered from the beach where many dive centers are available for diving seekers.

 Check Also: 7 Reasons To Visit Marsa Alam [Infographic]